 We also realized we were surrounded by RVs on two sides and cabins on one.
 With a low concrete wall on the other, our only lake views came from walking down to the waterfront.

-Instead, we hopped on the interwebs to see if there were any interesting sites to visit nearby and headed for Teufelsbrücke, The Devil’s Bridge, an incredible attraction that would more than made up for our unpleasant experience camping at Lake Lucerne!
+Instead, we hopped on the interwebs to see if there were any interesting sites to visit nearby and headed for Teufelsbrücke – The Devil’s Bridge, an incredible attraction that we absolutely DO recommend you visit!